bpanel-org/bpanel-docs/docs/quick-start.md

 file like so: `BCOIN_API_KEY=[YOUR-AWESOME-KEY]`
 This key can be any value you want (but if you are running a node with real Bitcoins, make sure it's secure!).
-__NOTE: DO NOT CHECK THIS FILE IN TO VERSION CONTROL.__

-The configs are managed through environment variables set in a `bcoin.env` file (this is not ignored by git, so make sure to only put sensitive information in the `secrets.env` file).
-These get used by both the app and bcoin containers.
 NOTE: runtime environment vars will override the values set in the env files.

 If you want to connect to an existing node on a remote server, update the environment configs to point to your remote node.